ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 : The length of the stateless reset token that may be sent by the proxy in response to forwarded mode packets in order to reset the Client<->Target QUIC connection.
 When forwarding mode is not negotiated, the length MUST be zero.
-Proxies choosing not to support stateless resets may set the length to zero.
-Clients receiving a zero length stateless reset token MUST ignore it.
+Proxies choosing not to support stateless resets MAY set the length to zero.
+Clients receiving a zero-length stateless reset token MUST ignore it.

 Stateless Reset Token
 : A Stateless Reset Token provided by the Proxy to the Client allowing the